The Tire Stewardship of Saskatchewan Inc. (TSS) is the approved program operator for scrap tire management and recycling activities in Saskatchewan.

-- Online: At most credit unions and major banks, except Conexus and Affinity.
+- Online: At most credit unions and major banks.
 Please select Tire Stewardship of Sask as payee and the account number is your TSS registration number.
 Fax or Email your remittance form to: email@example.com.

 - Electronic Funds Transfer (EFT): Contact the office at firstname.lastname@example.org for more details.

 - Cheque: Please make your cheque payable to Tire Stewardship of Saskatchewan Inc. and mail to 3419 Pasqua Street, Regina, SK S4S 7K9.
 Please include your remittance form.

 Please Note: The TSS does not accept e-Transfers.